Who is responsible for your data?

 The data controller for the Oxford BioBank is the University of Oxford, (our sponsoring organisation) exact details are in the Participant Information Sheet or the Supplementary Information Sheet.

-Research Staff within the University, will collect information from you for the research study that you have agreed to take part in, in accordance with your instructions.
-Personal data will be obtained by direct interview with each subject.
-Contact details, Questionnaire, Anthropometric and Biochemistry are stored in a relational database on a secure network.
-All individual data will have anonymised IDs with link data held within a secure server.
+Research Staff within the University will collect information from you for the Oxford BioBank.
+Personal data, for example name, address, NHS number, and date of birth, will be obtained by direct interview with you individually.
+Contact details, health questionnaire information, anthropometric measurements and biochemistry results are stored in a relational database on a secure network, with limited access by the Oxford BioBank team only.
+All individual data will have pseudonymised IDs with linked data held within a secure server.
 The Oxford BioBank staff will use the information that you provide us with to contact you to make an appointment for the BioBank visit.

-Individuals from the Sponsoring Organisation and regulatory organisations may look at your research records to check the accuracy of the research data.
-Only staff in the Oxford BioBank team who have access to information that identifies you will be involved in the process of contacting you to carry out the study visit, sending you a copy of the results, process and analyse the information or samples, or auditing the data collection process.
+Only staff in the Oxford BioBank team who have access to information that identifies you will be involved in the process of contacting you to carry out the study visit, to send you a copy of the results, to process and analyse the information or samples, or auditing of the data collection.